Permutation-generated maps between Dyck paths: Introduction

 \section{Introduction}

-The Catalan numbers sequence is among one of the central objects in combinatorics.
-The sequence, given by

-represents the enumeration of various discrete structures.
-The set of Dyck paths is arguably one of the most well-known combinatorial interpretations although there are many others: rooted binary trees, balanced parentheses, restricted permutations, Motzkin paths, non-intersecting circular chords, to name a few.
-A compilation of this list, which originally consisted of 66 interpretations given by Stanley in \cite{stanley2011enumerative}, was since expanded to more than 200 interpretations in \cite{stanley2015catalan}.

-There are a lot of statistics of Dyck paths that are of interest to combinatorialists, ranging from general statistics such as the number of peaks, the number of return steps, the height of first peak \cite{deutsch1999dyck} to a more specific statistic like the number of occurrences of certain subpaths \cite{mansour2006statistics} for example.
+Bijective methods are one of the classic tools in enumerative combinatorics.
+One enumeration problem can be translated to another, often in a different discrete structure.

-One common technique in extracting information about a statistic is by constructing a bijection, either between two sets of Dyck paths or a set of Dyck paths to some other discrete structures.
-The idea is to derive the distribution of said statistic from another statistic whose distribution is known.
+There are various results about bijections between the set of Dyck paths to itself as well as to some other discrete structures.
 For example, Deutsch showed that the number of high peaks has the Narayana distribution \cite{deutsch1998bijection}.
-He also proved in \cite{deutsch1999involution} that the number of valleys and the number of doublerises, as well as the height of the first peak and the number of returns are equidistributed.
-Furthermore, there are bijections from Dyck paths to pattern-avoiding permutations \cite{elizalde2011fixed,elizalde2003simple,elizalde2004bijections} and to bargraphs \cite{deutsch2018bijection}.
+He also proved in \cite{deutsch1999involution} that the number of valleys and the number of double-rises, as well as the height of the first peak and the number of returns are equidistributed.
+Furthermore, there are studies about bijections from the set of Dyck paths to pattern-avoiding permutations \cite{elizalde2011fixed,elizalde2003simple,elizalde2004bijections} and to bar graphs \cite{deutsch2018bijection}.

-In \cite{elizalde2003simple}, Deutsch and Elizalde constructed bijective maps between Dyck paths which is generated by some particular permutations in $S_{2n}$.
-In Section 3, we generalize the construction by letting the generator be arbitrary permutation.
-Although this relaxation does not in general give rise to bijections, we shall see that we can still retain bijectivity by considering only what we call circularly-connected permutations (CCPs).

-In Section 4, we discuss two novel ways of partitioning $S_{2n}$ induced by the generalized map in the sense that a pair of permutations are in the same equivalence class if and only if they generate 'similar' maps on Dyck paths.
-We also provide characterization of permutations which belong to the same equivalence class.
-Furthermore, by counting the size of each equivalence class and the total number of classes, we offer not only an alternate derivation of an existing combinatorial identity connecting double factorials to a particular statistic on Dyck paths, but also a new integer sequence.

-In Section 5, we define CCPs in rigor and show that our maps are bijective if and only if the generating permutations are CCPs.
-We also find some algebraic structure imposed to a certain subclass of CCPs and their associated permutation-generated bijections.

-In the last section, we study some of the existing statistics and show that the bijections generated by CCPs can be associated to some new statistics involving the number of unpaired steps of certain consecutive circular steps in a Dyck path.